nectar-cs/kerbi/docs/templating.md

 # Templating

-You can make Kerbi generate the same YAML in many different ways by combining the different methods.
+A mixer injests different formats - `yaml` files, `yaml.erb` files, Helm charts, ruby hashes, and remote files - loads them into memory, parses them, and outputs them as an array of hashes.

-This page documents each strategy individually; for inspiration on how to leverage multiple methods, check out the examples directory.
+This page documents the methods available for injesting.

 ## The run method

-The `Kerbi::Mixer#run` method is where it all happens.
-This method returns a list of hashes, which is ultimately converted into YAML by the `Kerbi::Engine`.
+The `Kerbi::Mixer#run` method is where all injesting and mixing must happen.

 **The way you should** use `run` is to pass it a block and make calls to the builder it passes.